r-visser/machine-learning-project/README.md

+# README
+This repository contain the implementation of the project for the Machine Learning course

+## Models and Classifiers
+Numerous models were tested.

+- NB
+- NBSVM++
+- Keras GRU (RNNs)
+- BERT/eLMO
+- Universal Sentence Encoder

+## Preprocessing
 Preprocessing steps on dataset:

   - Publishers are extracted from the url's such that we can group them (useful for splitting them in training and test).